Repair and Restoration Services

 I have reproduced the instruction labels and tax stamps for the Rock-ola World Series and World's Fair Jig-Saw pinball games.
 Each decal set includes one instruction sticker

-either a World Series or JigSaw as shown in the first two pictures.
+and one federal tax sticker for either a World Series or JigSaw as shown in the first two pictures.
 These decals belong on the games in the right-most picture.

 My decals are printed on self-adhesive silver vinyl and then laminated with a semi-gloss clear film so they are very durable compared to the original paper labels.
 They are die-cut and ready to